bjlkeng/bjlkeng.github.io/source/posts/probabilistic-interpretation-of-regularization.rst

 <https://en.wikipedia.org/wiki/Regularization_(mathematics)#Tikhonov_regularization>`_
 (also known as ridge regression in the context of linear regression and generally as Tikhonov regularization) promotes smaller coefficients (i.e. no one coefficient should be too large).
-This type of regulization is pretty common and typically will help in producing reasonable estimates.
+This type of regularization is pretty common and typically will help in producing reasonable estimates.
 It also has a simple probabilistic interpretation (at least in the context of linear regression) which we will see below.
 (You can skip the next two sections if you're already familiar with the basics